Reizo0337/Metin2Tools/Metin2SimplePatcher PythonMethod/readme.md

 </ul>

 <h2>License</h2>
-<p>This project is for educational purposes and should not be used for unauthorized game modifications.</p>
+<p>This project is for educational purposes, is not made for LAST CUSTOMERS USING.</p>